dev-boris67/AWS-Basics/QuickSight/ReadME.md

 ## 💬 Reflections

 > “It was most rewarding to see the target visualizations on the dashboard.”
-> “I plan to work on VPC projects next.”

 ---

 ## 🔮 Future Plans

-- Explore AWS VPC configurations
 - Integrate more datasets for comparative analysis
 - Experiment with QuickSight’s natural language querying